-We are proud members of: The Collie Club Of America The Collie Health Foundation The Quarter Century Collie Group The Dog Writer's Association of America Author of two awarding winning books: "The Collie in America " & "Century of Collies"
+WE ARE PROUD MEMBERS OF The Collie Club Of America - 50+ year Member!
+The Collie Health Foundation The Quarter Century Collie Group The Dog Writer's Association of America Collie Club of America "Breed Mentor"

 AKC BREEDER OF MERIT

-However, we are most proud of our 46 year, champion-producing, small family, breeding program!
+However, we are most proud of our 48 year, champion-producing, small family, breeding program!
 Read our Small Kennel Success Story, as it appeared in the 12/04 issue of Collie Expressions Magazine

 Home of Chelsea Collies in Southern California!

 Chelsea Collies is a small breeding and showing hobby kennel located in Valley Center, California (about 40 miles north of San Diego).
 For over 35 years I raised Collies in the heart of Silicon Valley in San Jose, California on ¼ acre.
 Here in beautiful Valley Center we have almost 3 acres!
 This area is truly one of the best kept secrets in California!
 Though I will always love and miss the Bay Area, we are adjusting nicely to this very rural, picturesque, and VERY dog-friendly community!

 I have been involved with the Collie breed since 1968 when I purchased my first Collie.
 However, my love for the breed started as a young child.
 I grew up with a Collie mix that was the love of my life!
 Additionally, as a youngster, I was a die-hard Lassie fan AND an avid reader of all the Albert Payson Terhune Collie books.
 I even wrote Albert Payson Terhune a letter in 1957, not realizing he had been dead since 1942.
 In other words.....
 I grew up a Collie fanatic; a Collie zealot....
 Whatever you want to call it, I have been afflicted most of my life!!